Opposition to World War I: Great Britain

 Despite the mainstream Labour Party's support for the war effort, the Independent Labour Party was instrumental in opposing conscription through organizations such as the Non-Conscription Fellowship, while a Labour Party affiliate, the British Socialist Party, organized a number of unofficial strikes.
 Arthur Henderson resigned from the Cabinet in 1917 amid calls for party unity to be replaced by George Barnes.
 Overall, the majority of the movement continued to support the war for the duration of the conflict, and the British Labour Party, unlike most of its equivalents on the Continent, did not split over the war.

-In the shipyards in and around Glasgow, Scotland, opposition to the British war effort became a major aim during the Red Clydeside era.
+In the shipyards in and around Glasgow, Scotland, opposition to the war effort became a major aim during the Red Clydeside era.
 To mobilize the workers of Clydeside against World War I, the Clyde Workers' Committee (CWC) was formed, with Willie Gallacher as its head and David Kirkwood its treasurer.
-The CWC led the campaign against the coalitiom government in which David Lloyd George was a prominent member, and their Munitions Act, which forbade engineers from leaving the company they were employed in.
+The CWC led the campaign against the coalition government in which David Lloyd George was a prominent member, and their Munitions Act, which forbade engineers from leaving the company they were employed in.
 The CWC negotiated with government leaders, but no agreement could be reached and consequently both Gallacher and Kirkwood were arrested and imprisoned under the Defence of the Realm Act.
 Anti-war activity also took place outside the workplace and on the streets in general.
 The Marxist John Maclean and Independent Labour Party member James Maxton were both jailed for their anti-war propagandizing.

-In the British Empire

 Australia

 In Australia two referendums in 1916 and 1917 resulted in votes against conscription, and were seen as opposition to an all-out prosecution of the war.
 In retaliation, the Australian government used the War Precautions Act and the Unlawful Associations Act to arrest and prosecute anti-conscriptionists such as Tom Barker, editor of Direct Action and many other members of the Industrial Workers of the World.
 The young John Curtin, at the time a member of the Victorian Socialist Party, was also arrested.
 Anti-conscriptionist publications were seized by government censors in police raids.

 Other notable opponents to Conscription included the Catholic Archbishop of Melbourne Daniel Mannix, the Queensland Labor Premier Thomas Ryan, Vida Goldstein and the Women's Peace Army.
 Most labor unions actively opposed conscription.
 Many Australians thought positively of conscription as a sign of loyalty to Britain and thought that it would also support those men who were already fighting.
 However, trade unions feared that their members might be replaced by cheaper foreign or female labour and opposed conscription.
 Some groups argued that the whole war was immoral, and it was unjust to force people to fight.
 In Australia, women had full rights to vote which was then rare.